BWeng20/javaFSM/SW_Design.md

 # The Software Design

 SCXML is parsed via a SAX parser.
-The resulting model is then executed by a worker thread where the FSM waits for events.
+The resulting model is then executed by a worker thread.
+The FSM waits for events and process transition until a final state is reached.<br>
 Multiple FSM can work in parallel and communicate via their external event-queues (using communication queues).

 A Datamodel-instance is associated with each FSM-instance.

-All active Fsm-sessions are managed by the FsmExecutor.
+All active FSM-sessions are managed by the FsmExecutor.

 ## Details